 How to Travel to Colombia

 As of the last update (date at the top), the only way to enter Colombia from abroad is via air.
-Land and sea borders have been declared to remain close until at least November 1.
+Land and sea borders had been declared to remain closed until at least November 1.
+As of this update, neither the border with Ecuador or Venezuela is open.

 Which airports in Colombia are receiving international flights?